 - Squirt a little dish soap into the vinegar.

 - Cover the bowl with some plastic wrap and secure it with an elastic band (not only does this trap the pests, but it also helps prevent evaporation).

 - Poke some holes in the plastic, and set out on a kitchen counter near where the pesky beasts are.

-- The idea behind this is the ACV attracts the insects, and they go in for treasure.
+- The idea behind this is the ACV attracts the insects, and they go in for a snack.
 The soap helps bind them to the surface of the water.
 But even if they only planned on visiting, getting back out is almost impossible.

 - Once your population has exhausted itself, wash out the cups/bowls well and sterilize.

-Here are is another option with a cute printable for killing fruit flies in your house.
+- Here is another option with a cute printable for killing fruit flies in your house.

 - If you also have those nasty fungus flies that come in with your plants, try this suggestion.

 - If you are infested by these little flying minions, make sure to put a bowl/glass in your bathroom.
 They’ll also congregate there.

 How Do You Get Rid of Fruit Flies at Home?